America’s Next Uranium Developer

-An initial capital investment of US$27 million for the Dewey Burdock Project is sector leading for a project of its size and the forecast post start-up cash operating costs of US$18.86/lb is first quartile on the cost curve.
+An initial capital investment of US$31.7 million for the Dewey Burdock project is sector leading for a project of its size and forecast C1 cash costs of US$10.46/lb per pound of production are first quartile on the cost curve.

-- Strong demand growth of uranium is expected now at a time when supply is being cut back.
+- Strong demand growth of uranium is forecast at a time when supply has been cut back.

 - Management is made up of experienced mine developers.